-Filarial Hydrocele.
-Surgical management of filarial hydrocele is especially critical.
-In LMICs, patients may present with massive, disfiguring hydroceles requiring more specialized care.
+The surgical management of filarial hydrocele is especially critical.
+In LMICs, patients may present with massive, disfiguring hydroceles requiring more specialized care (figure .5).
 Scrotal skin and lymphatics are damaged by the parasitic infection, leading to increased inflammation in the operative field and poor wound healing.
-Given this situation, complications after repair of filarial hydroceles, including infection, recurrence, and hematoma, have been shown to be even higher than those after surgical repair of benign idiopathic hydroceles (deVries 2002; Fasana 1982; Thambugala 1971; Thomas and others 2009; WHO 2002).
+Given this situation, it's easy to see why complications after repair of filarial hydroceles including infection, recurrence and hematoma, have been shown to be even higher than those after surgical repair of benign idiopathic hydroceles (deVries 2002; Fasana 1982; Thambugala 1971; Thomas and others 2009; WHO 2002).

-In Brazil, postoperative infection rates after filarial hydrocelectomy have been reported to be as high as 30 percent; recurrence was as high as 19 percent in a large series of patients who underwent sac-sparing surgery for LF (Norões and Dreyer 2010).
+In Brazil, postoperative infection rates after filarial hydrocelectomy have been reported to be as high as 30 percent, while recurrence was as high as 19 percent in a large series of patients who underwent sacsparing surgery for LF (Noroes and Dreyer 2010).
 In this series, a total of 1,128 surgical patients with hydroceles received complete excision of the hydrocele sac.
-Postoperative outcomes in these patients were compared with those of a group of 218 patients with "sac-sparing" subtotal excision of the sac, done elsewhere.
-With a mean follow-up of 8.6 years, recurrence rates for complete excision were 0.3 percent compared with 19 percent in sac-sparing surgery.
-Although resection of the sac is more challenging and requires special care for hemostasis, it has become the standard of care in Brazil, Haiti, and the West African Filariasis Program (Mante 2012; Mante and Seim 2007).
+Postoperative outcomes in these patients were compared to those of a group of 218 patients with "sac sparing" subtotal excision of the sac, done elsewhere.
+With a mean followup of 8.6 years, recurrence rates for complete excision were 0.3 perent compared to 19 percent in sac-sparing surgery.
+While resection of the sac is more challenging and requires special care for hemostasis, it has become the standard of care in Brazil, Haiti, and the West African Filariasis Program (Mante 2012; Mante and Seim 2007;).

-Particular care must be taken when the skin of the scrotum is thickened, especially when dripping with lymphatic fluid-a condition known as "lymph scrotum."
+Particular consideration must be taken when the skin of the scrotum is thickened, especially when dripping with lymphatic fluid-a condition known as "lymph scrotum."
 These cases require reconstructive surgery.
 Simple hydrocelectomy is contraindicated.
-Successful lymphovenous shunts for hydroceles and lymphedema secondary to LF have also been reported in the Indian literature (Manokaran 2005).
+Successful lympho-venous shunt for hydroceles and lympedema secondary to LF have also been reported in the Indian literature (Manokaran 2005).

-The surgical management of filarial hydroceles in LMICs is largely not standardized.
+The surgical management of filarial hydroceles in LMICs is largely unstandardized.
 In our experience, protocols for LF hydrocelectomy appear to improve outcomes by standardizing the use of antibiotics, surgical techniques, dressings, and perioperative management, although little published data on this topic are available.